jimzord12/Game-Frontend-Deploy/README.md

 <br />

-3. **The rest of vital code files **
+3. **The rest of the vital code files**
 <br />  &nbsp;&nbsp;
-There are 4 more files that believe are worth noting.
+There are 4 more files that I believe are worth mentioning.
 - **CardGrid.jsx** (./src/components/CardGrid/CardGrid.jsx)
 <br /> &nbsp;&nbsp;
 This one holds all the logic for all the possible options that appear inside the modal that opens when you click the "Craft" or "Inventory" Buttons.